wasmerio/wasmer-js/README.md

 Isomorphic Javascript library for interacting with WASI Modules in Node.js, the Browser and [Deno](https://deno.land/x/wasm)

-Pending things to implement:
-* [ ] API to interact with the in-memory filesystem

-## Install

 ### NPM

-For instaling `@wasmer/wasi`, just run this command in your shell:
+For instaling `@wasmer/wasi` run this command in your shell:

 ```bash
 npm install --save @wasmer/wasi